WICG/sanitizer-api/explainer.md

 - Enforcement of a security baseline depends on the method.
 The filter/sanitizer config can now be used differently, either in a guaranteed-secure way or in use-config-as-written way.
+- The configuration dictionary differs substantially in syntax.

 ## Open questions: